 Political Theory - Power, authority and legitimacy.
 Political theorists.
 Political Systems - UK and USA.
 Constitutions, Legislatures and Executives.
 Political Parties and Elections - ideologies and electoral success, voting behaviour, and campaigning.
-EXTERNAL ASSESSMENT The external assessment is in two parts:
+ASSESSMENT The Assignment is an essay planned and prepared by the learners and written up in a 1.5 hour slot and is externally marked out of 30.
+It is worth 27% of the final award.
+The external exam at the end of the course will consist of 2 papers.
 An examination paper counting for 73% of the final grade An assignment counting for 27% of the final grade HOMEWORK Homework will be on-going throughout the course and is essential in order to complete the course units.
 CAREER INFORMATION Higher Politics is designed for those who are interested in current affairs and social sciences.
 It will allow students to the course will encourage learners to develop important attitudes, including an open mind and respect for the values, beliefs and cultures of others, openness to new thinking and ideas, and a sense of responsibility and global citizenship.
 ENTRY REQUIREMENTS A pass in a Higher Social Studies subject and/or Higher English.
 Courses on offer in the Department of Design, Engineering & Technology Higher Design & Manufacture Higher Engineering Science National 5 Practical Woodwork esign and manufacture careers using DESIGN set design architecture ergonomics product design furniture design computer aided design production management digital design cabinet making exhibition design building technology construction management manufacturing technology building information modelling computer aided manufacture signmaking interior design model making CNC machining industrial design technical illustration